mlcommons/policies/RESULTS_GUIDELINES.md

 You may cite either official results obtained from the MLPerf results page or unofficial results measured independently.
 If you cite an unofficial result you must clearly specify that the result is “Unverified” in text and clearly state “Result not verified by MLPerf” in a footnote.
 The result must comply with the letter and spirit of the relevant MLPerf rules.

 When claiming an unofficial result, you must specify all differences in HW/SW stack to a known official submission, if one exists on a similar platform.
-If you cannot do that, you must get permission from the vendor.

 For example: